 Every time cold weather rolls around, Instagram is filled with images of this type of chunky + cozy blanket.
 I immediately want one.
 Then I see how much they cost, laugh and forget about them – until next winter.
 I’ve even thought of making them.
 But the cost of the wool seemed a bit steep for something that I’m not even sure I could actually do.
-A few weeks ago, I was watching youtube vlog and they mentioned that they had made one of these blankets using yarn they purchased at Michaels.
+I happened to watch a YouTube video where they mentioned that they made a blanket using yarn from Michaels.

 So I went out on the hunt.
 The brand, Loops & Threads, is exclusive to Michaels; and, as it turns out, this particular yarn (Free Spirit, $35) is a seasonal item.
 Just kill me now.

 I was already obsessed so I spent FOUR days and many gallons of gas, driving all over Los Angeles searching for as much of this yarn as I could find.
-Of course, all the beautiful white was gone.
 I ended up with dark gray, a dusty rose and a smokey light blue.

 This yarn is Jumbo 7 sized and unbraided or twisted, which mimics the look of wool roving.
 But I will warn you; its a much rougher and does shed quite a lot.

 I think, in the future, if I was going to make more of these I will invest in wool roving but, for now, this is fine. $35 gets you 54 yards/162 feet and weighs 1kilogram/2.2 pounds.
 That is a great deal.